 Types of AI

-As AI has been around since American computer scientist John McCarthy first coined it in 1956 when the first AI conference was held, there has been a springboard of growth, particularly from 2005-2019.
-In the early part of the 21st century, we’ve seen the development of speech recognition, robotic process automation, supercomputer enhancements and more.
-Now, the variety of the types of AI are plentiful:
+AI has been around since American computer scientist John McCarthy first coined it in 1956.
+Since then, there has been a springboard of growth, particularly from 2005 to the present.
+We’ve seen the development of speech recognition, robotic process automation, super computer enhancements and more.
+Now, the variety of the types of AI solutions are plentiful:

-• Purely reactive: this type of AI has no memory or data and can only specialize in one area or task, and is considered “weak AI” (think chess video games).
+• Purely reactive: this type of artificial intelligence has no memory or data and can only specialize in one area.
+This is considered “weak AI” (think chess video games).

-• Limited memory: this AI can collect previous data and continue adding it to its “memory” while making correct decisions despite having a limited reference point.
+• Limited memory: this AI system can collect previous data and continue adding it to its “memory”.
+It can begin making correct decisions despite having a limited reference point.
+Examples include recommendation algorithms for products and videos.

 The Applications of AI in Healthcare